I'm Here For You (Book Two of the Scattered Hearts Series- Cameron's Story)

 here.
 Ma’am, I know this is hard, but start from the beginning if you would please.”

-Taking a shaky breath, mom says, “I was… was sleeping when I heard a noise.
-I thought it was my husband coming to bed when a familiar voice, but not Richard’s, says my name.
+Mother draws a shaky breath that rattles in her chest.
+Her fingers twist the edge of the blanket.
+“I was… was sleeping,” her gaze fixed on something we could not see, “when I heard a noise, I thought Richard was coming to bed, but then… a voice I recognized–not my husband’s–whispered my name in the darkness.
 It startled me and I reached for the lamp on my nightstand, but the man grabbed my wrist and told me to shut up.”

 A soft sob escapes mom’s mouth before she pauses and swallows.

 “Mom.”
 I plead.
+My traitorous stomach gurgles in revolt.
 “We can’t do this right now,” I say looking up at the officer.
 “My mother needs to go to the hospital.
 Where are the damn paramedics anyway?”

 “They’ve arrived, son, and will be in here in a minute.
 But we do need to get your statements.”